 Church Fund Accounting Guide

-by Alex Acree, Head of Aplos Support
+by Alex Acree, founder of EmpowerT3

 A “fund” in church fund accounting is a unique designation of money that is tracked separately that everything else, but is still a part of your larger total.